sefffal/Octofitter.jl/docs/src/rel-astrom.md

 A few things to watch out for: check that you aren't getting many (any, really) numerical errors (`ratio_divergent_transitions`).
 This likely indicates a problem with your model: either invalid values of one or more parameters are encountered (e.g. the prior on semi-major axis includes negative values) or that there is a region of very high curvature that is failing to sample properly.
 This latter issue can lead to a bias in your results.

 One common mistake is to use a distribution like `Normal(10,3)` for semi-major axis.
-This left hand side of this distribution includes negative values which are not physically possible.
+This left tail of this distribution includes negative values, and our orbit model is not defined for negative semi-major axes.
 A better choice is a `truncated(Normal(10,3), lower=0)` distribution.

 You may see some warnings during initial step-size adaptation.
 These are probably nothing to worry about if sampling proceeds normally afterwards.

 You should also check the acceptance rate (`mean_accept`) is reasonably high and the mean tree depth (`mean_tree_depth`) is reasonable (~4-8).
 Lower than this and the sampler is taking steps that are too large and encountering a U-turn very quicky.
 Much larger than this and it might be being too conservative.
-The default maximum tree depth is 10.
-These don't affect the accuracy of your results, but do affect the efficiency of the sampling.

 Next, you can make a trace plot of different variabes to visually inspect the chain:
 ```@example 1